MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/dynamic-search-ad.md

 The Dynamic Search Ad record can only be created within campaigns that have valid dynamic search ads settings (comprised of the [Domain Language](campaign.md#domainlanguage), [Page Feed Ids](campaign.md#pagefeedids), [Source](campaign.md#source), and [Website](campaign.md#website) fields).
 - Dynamic search ads campaigns where [Campaign Type](campaign.md#campaigntype) is set to "DynamicSearchAds".
-- Search campaigns if the account is in the [mixed campaigns](../guides/mixed-campaigns.md) feature pilot, if the [Campaign Type](campaign.md#campaigntype) is set to "Search", if the [Experiment Id](campaign.md#experimentid) element is not set, and if the [Ad Group Type](ad-group.md#adgrouptype) is set to "SearchDynamic".
+- Search campaigns if the [Campaign Type](campaign.md#campaigntype) is set to "Search", if the [Experiment Id](campaign.md#experimentid) element is not set, and if the [Ad Group Type](ad-group.md#adgrouptype) is set to "SearchDynamic".

+> [!IMPORTANT]
+> Beginning early Q2 calendar year 2021, Bing Ads API clients will not be allowed to add new campaigns with the [campaign type](campaign.md#campaigntype) set to "DynamicSearchAds".
+You can still edit and read dynamic search ads campaigns.
+>
+> Shortly after the dynamic search ads campaign creation calls began to fail, the campaign type for all dynamic search ads campaigns will be updated from "DynamicSearchAds" to "Search."
+Both "SearchDynamic" and "SearchStandard" ad groups will be allowed for these campaigns as described in the [mixed campaigns](../guides/mixed-campaigns.md) guide.
+We anticipate that it could take a couple of weeks to convert dynamic search ads campaigns to search campaigns across all accounts.
+>
+> We will announce more specific dates closer to Q2.

 You can download all *Dynamic Search Ad* records in the account by including the [DownloadEntity](downloadentity.md) value of *DynamicSearchAds* in the [DownloadCampaignsByAccountIds](downloadcampaignsbyaccountids.md) or [DownloadCampaignsByCampaignIds](downloadcampaignsbycampaignids.md) service request.
 Additionally the download request must include the [EntityData](datascope.md#entitydata) scope.
 For more details about the Bulk service including best practices, see [Bulk Download and Upload](../guides/bulk-download-upload.md).